andersontrkz/neo-approvals-scraper/README.md

 3. Install the requirements running the `python3 -m pip install -r requirements.txt` script.

+### Configuring The Project

+4. Configure the `.env` file in the project's root folder, using the template provided, with the sql database of your choice.

 ### Running The Project

-4. In the project root directory run the `python3 src/main.py` script to run the main approvals scraper.
+5. In the project root directory run the `python3 src/main.py` script to run the main approvals scraper.

+6. If all goes well, you will be able to view the feedback in the terminal.
+Feedback includes scraping actions on the pages, capturing data, storing this data and, finally, completing the workflow.

 ### Running The Tests

-5. To run all tests, in the project root directory run the `python3 -m pytest` script.
+7. To run all tests, in the project root directory run the `python3 -m pytest` script.

-6. It is still possible to run the tests separately, through the name of the test file.
+8. It is still possible to run the tests separately, through the name of the test file.
 Example:
     6.1 Cleaner test: `python3 -m pytest tests/test_cleaner.py`
     6.2 CPF Validator test: `python3 -m pytest tests/test_cpf_validator.py `
     6.3 Database test: `python3 -m pytest tests/test_database.py`

+9. If all goes well, you will be able to see the feedback in the terminal.
+Feedback counts the number of tests executed, the number of tests that were successfully executed, and the number of tests that failed (if any).

 ## Project Structure
 ```md